Are you looking to increase your credit score? Here are the best tips on how to raise your credit score by 200 points. Let’s begin!

 - New credit inquiries (10%)

 You can read more about credit scores in my other blog post here.

 Higher scores mean you have demonstrated responsible credit behaviour in the past, which may make potential lenders and creditors more confident when evaluating a credit request.

 Having a good credit score is critically important in our personal finance journey.
 Having lower credit scores may mean that it is more difficult for you to borrow money.
 Whether you are looking to apply for a mortgage for your first home, loans to start your business, or a credit card without a deposit, you will most likely need a good credit score to demonstrate to the lenders (credit card lenders, loan lenders, mortgage lenders, etc.) that you will be able to pay the debts back.
 Therefore, you want to improve your credit score as much as possible.

 Where to get your credit score?

-Here are two free ways to get your credit report.
+Here are two ways to get your credit report.

-If you are in Canada and can’t join Credit Sesame above since it’s US only, don’t worry!
-We have Borrowell for Canadians.
+If you are in Canada, you should try Borrowell instead.
 In under 3 minutes, you can easily join over a million Canadians and get the tools you need to help understand, manage and master your credit.

 2. Use a secured credit card